neursh/neursh/README.md

   Spideration | My first website project | Upcoming
 </sup>

-This reminds me of the song "Inertia" by AJR.
+This reminds me of the song "Inertia" by AJR, a banger btw.
 ```
 An object in motion, don't ask where I'm going
 'Cause where I am goin' is right where I am.